-The Wave design
+Logitech K350 Comfort: The Wave design

-One of the biggest problems of ergonomics is the varying length of fingers on the same hand.
+One of the biggest problems of ergonomics is the varying lengths of fingers on the same hand.
 My middle finger, for instance, is almost two inches longer than the pinkie.
 When you think about it this way, the rows of a keyboard shouldn’t be straight; they should be curved to match the fingers, K, for instance, pushed further out where the middle finger wants to be.
 Staggered-layout keyboards such as the Truly Ergonomic do just that – but these meet with resistance from touch typists who don’t want to learn anything new.

 The Wave addresses the problem in an interesting way.
 Instead of being staggered in the horizontal plane, its keys are staggered in the vertical plane.
 K, for instance, is where your middle finger expects to find it, but lives at the bottom of a “valley.”
-L and J are higher, and Semicolon and H higher still.
-This shape, mirrored by each half of the keyboard, gives your longer digits room to unwind, while allowing the shorter fingers to reach their keys more easily.
+L and J are higher, and Semicolon and H are higher still.
+This shape, mirrored by each half of the keyboard, gives your longer digits room to unwind while allowing the shorter fingers to reach their keys more easily.

-Flat and smooth
+Logitech K350 Ergonomic: Flat and smooth

 For an ergonomic keyboard, the K350 cuts a remarkably low profile.
 This thin form factor makes it easier to get the keyboard down to elbow level, which is an ergonomic plus.
 Another plus is the palm rest – invitingly smooth and soft but not squishy, giving you a place to park your hands while not typing.
 That’s right, while not typing.
 Locking your palms down on a wrist rest while actually typing is a shortcut to Painville.
 There’s nothing wrong with a palm rest, but use it like a park bench – not a crutch.

-Split-layout keyboards like the Microsoft Natural 4000 have around for years, claiming to reduce the risk of RSI by straightening out our wrists.
+Split-layout keyboards like the Microsoft Natural 4000 have been around for years, claiming to reduce the risk of RSI by straightening out our wrists.
 Most people feel one of two ways about this split design: They love it and can’t live without it, or they hate it and can’t live with it.
 The K350 sneaks up on this second group by resembling an ordinary keyboard, while providing some benefits of the more radical split design.
 If you look at your arms while using the keyboard, you’ll find them angled slightly inward – not enough to mess up your typing, but enough to ease the twisting pressure on your wrists.

-I’ll say at least one thing for the key action on the K350: Compared to the Microsoft Natural 4000, it’s a bag of feathers.
+I’ll say at least one thing about the key action on the K350: Compared to the Microsoft Natural 4000, it’s a bag of feathers.
 The Logitech’s spacebar, particularly, puts the aforementioned Redmond creation to shame.
-It’s not only easy to press, it’s also incorporated seamlessly into the whole Wave design, so that the thumbs rest naturally in its curves.
+It’s not only easy to press, but it’s also incorporated seamlessly into the whole Wave design so that the thumbs rest naturally in its curves.
 The K350 won’t give you the snappy action of a Das Keyboard or even a Kinesis Freestyle, but it’s quiet, nice-feeling, and as good as any keyboard in this price range that I’ve tried.